PostHog/whereintheworld/README.md

 python manage.py runserver
 ```

-The server is now running at [`http://localhost:3001/`](http://localhost:3001/).
+The server is now running at [`http://localhost:8000/`](http://localhost:8000/).

 ### 3. Start the frontend

-The code for the Next.js app is located in the [`frontend`](./frontend) directory.
+The code for the frontend is located in the [`src`](./src) directory.
 Once you launched the server, you can start it as follows:

 ```
-cd ../frontend
-yarn install
+yarn
 yarn start
 ```